"A Push to Get to the Source"

 A key topic Kevin and Freya discussed is the increased push by B2B marketers to get to the source of their leads when running lead generation campaigns.

-In the last year or so we've seen a been a big shift in the lead generation industry and one that we welcome with open arms.
+In the last year or so we've seen a big shift in the lead generation industry and one that we welcome with open arms.
 B2B marketers are asking more questions to their lead generation suppliers to understand who their audiences are, where their content is being hosted (within content syndication campaigns), and ultimately, how their leads are being generated.

 Kevin and Freya discuss that although there is room for many types of lead generation depending on your needs as a marketer, you need to know what you're buying.